calendarium-romanum/calrom/README.md

 * [(BSD version of) `cal`][cal] should be mimicked where reasonable
-* the [Command-Line Options][taoup] chapter from E. S. Raymond's "The Art of Unix Programming" should be consulted in the rest of cases
+* the [Command-Line Options][taoup] chapter from E. S. Raymond's *The Art of Unix Programming* should be consulted in the rest of cases

 ## License